fayyozbobokulov/workplace-connect-frontend/README.md

 # Workplace Connect Frontend

-A modern social networking platform for workplace connections built with React, TypeScript, and Material UI.
+Workplace Connect is a modern social networking platform for workplace connections built with React, TypeScript, and Material UI.

+This is a frontend repository for Workplace Connect.

+Please find the backend repository here: https://github.com/fayyozbobokulov/workplace-connect-server

 ## Features